lukaszcz/mcp/README.md

 Defines a define named `name` which expands to `text`.
 If `text` is omitted then it is assumed to be the empty string.
 The name of a define cannot begin with the "macro character".
-The scope of the definition is the top-level file currently beign parsed and all files included from the top-level file.
+The scope of the definition is the top-level file currently being parsed and all files included from the top-level file.

 ```